hardin47/website/Math158/Notes/05b-smooth.md

 #### Disadvantages of smoothing {-}

-* Local regression can be computationally intensive, with methods giving unstable estimates in high dimensions due to sparsity of points.
+* Local regression can be computationally intensive, with methods giving unstable estimates in high dimensions (and at the outer range of X) due to sparsity of points.
 * Regression splines have arbitrary knots which may not fit the model well.
-* Although interpolation can be used (and is used in R!) to get predictions (with standard errors), there is no functional form for the relationship between $X$ and $Y$ with loess.
+* Although interpolation can be used to get predictions (with standard errors), there is no functional form for the relationship between $X$ and $Y$ with loess.
 Inference on coefficients is meaningless.

 ## Inference

 Keep in mind that in order to have a p-value (which is a probability), there must be a probability model.
 OLS assumes normal errors, and if basis functions or weighted OLS are applied using standard linear model techniques, then there should be some notion that there is an *iid* normal error structure.
 Confidence intervals also require a probability model in order to apply the standard inferential interpretations.

 In particular, the wind temperature observations are *not* independent.
 There is a strong dependency between the temperature on any two consecutive days.
-The data are much better described by an autoregressive model if the goal of inference.
+The data are much better described by an autoregressive model if the goal is inference.
 (Autoregression is used, e.g., when the x-variable is time and the observations are correlated.
 The y-variable could be stock price or temperature.
 We haven't talked about these types of models in any formal way.)
 If the goal is more descriptive (or simply predictive for reasons such as normalization or extrapolation), then SE values and CI bounds are not needed, and a smooth curve will probably be effective even if the technical conditions do not hold.

 #### Don't Forget {-}
 There is no substitute for thinking carefully about how you are modeling relationships.
 Whether it be linear, non-linear, sparse, locally weighted, or optimized.
-There will not be a model which is the *one* right model.
+There will almost never be a single model which is the *one* right model.
 Instead, your expertise and practice will provide you with strategies to help come up with a model that describes your data well.

 For more on kernel smoothers, see the appendix of @sheather and chapter 6 of @ESL.